SparseMM: Head Sparsity Emerges from Visual Concept Responses in MLLMs: Experiments

 \subsection{Efficiency Evaluation}

 \paragrapha{Setup} In this subsection, we evaluate the computational efficiency of our proposed method, which holds significant practical value.
-We employ the model described in Sec.~\ref{subsec:exp_setting}. we adapted LLaVA-NeXT-Vicuna-7B to enable support for a 32K context, while the other two models inherently support a 32K context.
 Accordingly, our efficiency tests are conducted across a range of input token lengths \{2K, 4K, 8K, 16K, 32K\}.
 For each experiment, the output sequence length was fixed at 100 tokens, with a KV Cache budget set to 256.
 We computed the average decoding latency and peak memory consumption for each configuration.
 Notably, all experiments are done using FlashAttention.

 \paragrapha{Decoding Latency} Fig.~\ref{fig:efficiency} illustrates that the reduction in KV Cache in our method substantially decreases the computational load during inference, thereby enhancing inference speed.
 For instance, when the input sequence length is 8K, the LLaVA-NeXT-Vicuna-7B model exhibits a speedup of $1.16\times$, while at a 32K input length, the speedup increases to $1.87\times$.
 These findings indicate that our approach significantly accelerates token generation, particularly in high-resolution or long video contexts.